parodos-dev/parodos-dev.github.io/content/1.2-rc/docs/installation/_index.md

 ---
 title: "Installation"
-date: 2024-03-03
+date: 2024-09-10
 weight: 3
 ---

 The deployment of the orchestrator involves multiple independent components, each with its unique installation process.
-Presently, our supported method is through a specialized Helm chart designed for deploying the orchestrator on either OpenShift or Kubernetes environments.
-This installation process is modular, allowing optional installation of components if they are already present.
+In an OpenShift Cluster, the Red Hat Catalog provides an operator that can handle the installation for you.
+This installation process is modular, as the CRD exposes various flags that allow you to control which components to install.
+For a vanilla Kubernetes, there is a helm chart that installs the orchestrator compoments.

 The *Orchestrator* deployment encompasses the installation of the engine for serving serverless workflows and Backstage, integrated with orchestrator plugins for workflow invocation, monitoring, and control.